jfarrell423/cygwin-cbl/README.md

  1) Added welcome.cbl to display a message.
  2) Added BASH Menu Shell example.
  3) Added Message Shell Script example.
- 4) Added my COBOL renumber program.
+ 4) Added a COBOL renumber program.
  5) Added TICTACTOE Program originally in the 1980s Microsoft COBOL product.
  6) Added ELIZA considering it is part of my COBOL experiance I wanted to share.
  7) Added compile shell scripts one using -x flag and one not using the flag.